Rendering Ranger: R2: Development and release

 The game was developed by Manfred Trenz, director of the Turrican series.
 This game was only released in Japan, but is entirely in English.
 The unreleased PAL/North American version of the game was to be called Targa.
 According to an interview with Trenz, he stated that the game was originally named as Targa, it featured hand-drawn graphics, and later it was changed to pre-rendered graphics following the success of Donkey Kong Country, hence the name change.
 By the time the game was finally finished, the only company interested in publishing it was the Japanese branch of Virgin Interactive.

 The game was released exclusively in Japan on November 17, 1995.
 Only 10,000 copies were made for the game.
 It is a very rare game, and has become a sought-after collector's item.
 It is considered one of the rarest games for the Super Famicom, alongside such titles as Magical Pop'n.
 The 2016 mook, Perfect Guide of Nostalgic Super Famicom, listed it as the rarest title released for the system.
-On 13 January 2022, Ziggurat Interactive announced that they had acquired the rights to the game.
+On 13 January 2022, Ziggurat Interactive announced that they had acquired the rights to the game for a worldwide release.